The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Proof of Theorem

-This proves $\mathrm{(iii)}$. \end{proof} The remainder of the proof follows exactly the same as \cite{AAEN}.
+The proof of Lemma \ref{ilem2--}, and hence the remainder of the proof follows, exactly as in \cite{AAEN}.
 Hence, we will only outline the crucial components of the proof. \begin{lem} Given a parabolic dyadic cube $\Delta$, let $f^\zeta_{\Delta,\epsilon }$ be the test function defined in \eqref{testfunction}.
 There exists $\epsilon\in (0,1)$, depending only on the structural constants, and a finite set $W$ of unit vectors in $\mathbb C^{n}$, whose cardinality depends on $\epsilon$ and $n$, such that

 where the supremum is taken over all dyadic parabolic cubes $\Delta \subset \ree$ and $\mathcal{A}_\lambda $ is the dyadic averaging operator induced by $\Delta$ and defined in \eqref{dy}. \end{lem} \begin{proof} For the proof see \cite[Lem.
 8.5]{AAEN}.
-In fact, the assumption that $A$ has $\BMO $ coefficients does not add complication to this part of the argument, as the argument relies on Lemma \ref{l11+-} and Lemma \ref{laa} only. \end{proof}
+In fact, the assumption that $A$ has $\BMO $ coefficients does not add complication to this part of the argument, as the argument relies on Lemma \ref{lemedda} and Lemma \ref{laa} only.
+We here therefore omit further details. \end{proof}

 To continue the proof of Lemma \ref{ilem2--}, we first note that Lemma \ref{ilem2--+} implies that it suffices to prove that

 for all dyadic parabolic cubes $\Delta\subset\mathbb R^{n+1}$ and for each $\zeta\in W$.
 In the following, we will simply, with a slight abuse of notation but consistently, drop the $\cdot$ in \eqref{ff1}.
 We write